mathigon/textbooks/content/probability/content.md

 :::

 Let’s try it with you drawing your own picture!
 Get out a piece of paper and a pencil.
 Let’s say there’s a crowd of 100 people.
-A quarter of those 100 people are wearing flip-flops, and a tenth are wearing both flip-flops and sunglasses.
-Draw a picture representing this.
-What is the probability that someone who is wearing flip-flops will also be wearing sunglasses? [they enter it using text].
+25 of those 100 people are _{.pill.red} wearing flip-flops_.
+Of those 25 people, 10 are _{.pill.red} wearing flip-flops_ and _{.pill.blue} wearing sunglasses_.
+Of those NOT _{.pill.red} wearing flip-flops_, 20 are _{.pill.blue} wearing sunglasses_.
+Draw a picture of the 100 people arranged in a square, with rectangles like those above, using these numbets.
+What is the probability that someone who is _{.pill.blue} wearing sunglasses_ will also be _{.pill.red} wearing flip-flops_? [[1/3]]

 ::: column(width=360)